HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: Additional HiRO Information

 \subsection{Patch-based training and inference}

 As in cBottle \cite{brenowitz_climate_2025}, we train HiRO using a patch-based strategy to limit the GPU memory usage during generation and reduce the time to answer for downscaling specific regions of interest.
 For each batch, we pick a randomly shifted start point in the first $16^\circ \times 16^\circ$ patch of the global grid.
 From that shifted starting point we decompose the domain of the loaded global data batch into patches, dropping any partial patches along the edges.
-The random shift trains the model across a variety of starting configurations of the input data and fine topography.
+The random shift trains the model across a variety of starting configurations of the input data and fine topography, allowing for inference to use an arbitrary patch while maintaining performance.
 Each collection of patches in the batched data is shuffled and run through the optimization procedure.
 One drawback of this strategy is that it will undersample the edges of the domain, something to be considered if important and rare phenomena to be sampled for the corrective downscaling are along those edges.

+We tested an ablation using a smaller input patch size of $8^\circ \times 8^\circ$ which resulted in slightly higher time-mean RMSBs over topography.
+We also tested training using a fixed domain patch decomposition, which yielded similar time-mean RMSBs when inference evaluation used the exact fixed patches from training.
+However, performance degraded when evaluating downscaled patches shifted from those training positions.

 For inference, if the target domain to downscale is a single $16^\circ \times 16^\circ$ patch, we just use the diffusion model to generate realizations of the desired field.
 If the target domain to downscale encompasses more than one patch, we cover it with a set of $16^\circ \times 16^\circ$ patches with a single coarse grid cell ($1^\circ$~width) of overlap.
 We generate each individual patch, average the generations in the overlap region, and crop the final output to the requested domain.
 This strategy prevents large discontinuities at patch edges when generating larger snapshots, at the expense of some over-smoothing and distortion in the overlap region (32 grid cells at 3 km), which can show up in 2nd-order statistics calculated on the output fields.
 This is a simple, effective, but less sophisticated version of the ``multidiff'' strategy used by cBottle.